Table of Contents

 Want to learn how to use Dropbox like a pro?
 Here are some additional tips and tricks you can use once you set up your account:

-At Uptime, we say that Dropbox possibly suitable for solo attorneys who need a simple file management solution at a low cost.
-Firms with three or more people should consider something more law firm business-grade, most likely a full-fledged document management system such as LexWorkplace.
+Firms with three or more people, high document volume, or a large client base should consider something more law firm business-grade, most likely a full-fledged document management system such as LexWorkplace.

 Types of Cloud-Based Storage

-It’s important to know that cloud file storage and document management systems are not the same thing.
 To make sure you select the right cloud-based storage tool for your firm, let’s discuss the differences between simple cloud storage and robust cloud-based document management systems.

 Simple Cloud Storage